codeBelt/boilerplate/README.md

 TODO:  postinstall should call 'gulp install' also.

-"npm install && gulp install" seems to always repeat.
+"npm install && gulp install" seems to always repeats.